Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-Now that we gave the big picture, we will give a technical definition that encapsulates the classes discussed so far.
+\paragraph{Main results.} Now that we gave the big picture, we will give a technical definition that encapsulates the classes discussed so far.
 In order to do so, we make two observations.
 On the one hand, the strong contraction property can be reformulated in the following way.
-An element $g$ of $G$ is strongly contracting if and only if it has infinite order and there exists $o\in X$ such that any geodesic segment of $X$ joining any pair of points $x,y\in X$ whose projections $\pi_g(x)$ and $\pi_g(y)$ via a nearest-point projection $\pi_g\colon X\to \langle g\rangle o$ are far away passes near these two projections \cite[Proposition~2.9]{ArCaTa15}.
+A subset $A$ of $X$ is \emph{strongly contracting} if and only if any geodesic segment of $X$ joining any pair of points $x,y\in X$ whose projections $p$ and $q$ via a nearest-point projection are far away passes next to $p$ and $q$, \cite[Proposition~2.9]{arzhantseva_growth_2015}.
 On the other hand, mapping class groups -- or more generally, hierarchically hyperbolic groups -- come with hierarchy paths, a family of special quasi-geodesics encoding substantial information about the geometry of the space and easier to work with than the set of all (quasi-)geodesics.
-For these reasons, in order to define very general notions of non-positive curvature and convex cocompactness, we will be considering path systems, introduced by A. Sisto in \cite{Sis18}:
+For these reasons, in order to define very general notions of non-positive curvature and convex cocompactness, we will be considering path systems, introduced by A. Sisto in \cite{sisto_contracting_2018}: \begin{df}[Path system group] Let $\mu\ge 1$, $\nu\ge 0$.
+A $(\mu,\nu)$-\emph{path system group} $(G,X,\scrP)$ is a group $G$ acting properly on a geodesic metric space $X$ together with a $G$-invariant collection $\scrP$ of paths of $X$ satisfying: \begin{enumerate}[label=(PS\arabic*)] \item $\scrP$ is closed under taking subpaths. \item For every $x,y\in X$, there exists $\gamma\in\scrP$ joining $x$ to $y$. \item Every element of $\scrP$ is a $(\mu,\nu)$-quasi-geodesic. \end{enumerate} We refer to $\scrP$ as $(\mu,\nu)$-\emph{path system}. \end{df} We fix $\mu\ge 1$, $\nu\ge 0$ and a $(\mu,\nu)$-path system group $(G,X, \scrP)$ for the following definitions.
+Let $\delta\ge 0$.
+We say that a subset $A$ of $X$ is $\delta$-\emph{constricting} if there exist a \emph{coarse nearest-point projection} of $X$ on $A$ with the property that any $\gamma\in \scrP$ joining any two pair of points $x,y\in X$ whose projections $p$ and $q$ are $\delta$-far away passes through the $\delta$-neighbourhoods of $p$ and $q$ (\autoref{def:constricting element path system}).
+An \emph{element} $g$ of $G$ is $\delta$-\emph{constricting} if it has infinite order and there exists a $\delta$-constricting orbit of the cyclic subgroup generated by $g$.
+Let $\eta\ge 0$.
+A subgroup $Y$ of $X$ is $\eta$-\emph{quasi-convex} if any $\gamma\in \scrP$ with endpoints in $Y$ is contained in the $\eta$-neighbourhood of $Y$ (\autoref{def:quasi-convexity path system}).
+A subgroup $H$ of $G$ is $\eta$-quasi-convex if there exist an $\eta$-quasi-convex orbit of $H$.